OpenInternet/System_Administrator_Guide_Text/en/front_matter/guideintroduction.md

 The FOTN report also highlights that internet freedom around the world has declined for the fourth consecutive year, with a growing number of countries introducing online censorship and monitoring practices that are simultaneously more aggressive and more sophisticated in their targeting of individual users.

-"The internet has become a new battleground between governments that censor online content and those who advocate freedom to browse, post, and share information online for all, regardless of their place of residence", as underlined in research [^netbattles] conducted by RAND
+"The internet has become a new battleground between governments that censor online content and those who advocate freedom to browse, post, and share information online for all, regardless of their place of residence", as underlined in research [^netbattles] conducted by RAND.

 ####Role of a System Administrator####